codebuddies/backend/community_health_file.md

 ## **CODE_OF_CONDUCT.md**
-_please_ read CodeBuddies' [Code of Conduct](code_of_conduct.md) to understand the responsibility and scope as a contributor at CodeBuddies.
+_Please_ read CodeBuddies' [Code of Conduct](code_of_conduct.md) to understand the responsibility and scope as a contributor at CodeBuddies.